 Encelia farinosa is great for a butterfly garden.

-Encelia farinosa's foliage color is white and type is evergreen.
+Foliage of Encelia farinosa has color white and is evergreen.

 Communities for Encelia farinosa:Creosote Bush Scrub and Coastal Sage Scrub.